kettanaito/sentinel-dom/README.md

   ]
 });
 ```
-Please see the [Options documentation](./docs/02-options.md) for all the features and how to use them.
+You can change the tracking logic to suit your needs.
+Please see the [Options documentation](./docs/02-options.md) for all the features and the examples of how to use them.

 ## Contribution
 Feel free to submit an issue or a pull request to make this library even better.
 Make sure to read the [Contribution guide](./CONTRIBUTING.md) to ensure unified workflow and quality of the repository.
 Thank you!